-If you wish to take more than the maximum number of credit hours allowed during a semester or term, you must first meet with an advisor from your major to discuss the implications of such a heavy course load.
+If you wish to take more than the maximum number of credit hours allowed during a semester or term, you must first meet with an advisor from your major's advisement center to discuss the implications of such a heavy course load.
 If your advisor deems it appropriate, he/she will give you approval to add more than the maximum credit hours allowed.
 If you are an Open-Major student, you must meet with an advisor from the University Advisement Center to discuss your course load.
-To speak with an Open-Major advisor, please visit 2500 WSC or call (801) 422—3826 to set up an appointment.
+You can schedule an appointment online here or by calling (801) 422-3826.

-If you do not take classes during the fall and winter semesters and you do not defer your enrollment, the university will assume that you have dropped out, and you will need to reapply to the university as a former student in order to return and continue taking classes.
+If you do not take classes during an academic year and you do not defer your enrollment, the university will assume that you have dropped out, and you will need to reapply to the university as a former student in order to return and continue taking classes.
 If this is the case, you must adhere to all university application deadlines.

 Toggle ItemI’m Interested in Taking Independent Study Courses...Where can I Find More Information?Independent Study courses are available to students seeking high school and university credit, in addition to anyone seeking personal enrichment.
 Some courses are set up to be taken through paper materials mailed to the student, and others are to be taken exclusively online.
 Students are given one calendar year to complete an Independent Study course.
 The fees associated with these courses are based on the number of credits each class is worth, as well as the student’s purpose for taking the class.
 For example, students hoping to receive university credit for an Independent Study course will be charged more than those seeking only personal enrichment.

-For more information on Independent Study courses, associated fees, and how to enroll, please contact the university’s Independent Study Office at (801) 422—2868.
-You can also visit the Independent Study Office in 120 MORC, or visit their website at http://ce.byu.edu/is/site/index.cfm.
+For more information on Independent Study courses, associated fees, and how to enroll, check out Independent Study's website or give their office a call at (801) 422-2868.

 Toggle ItemI’ve Already Received a Bachelor’s Degree but Want to Keep Taking Classes...What Can I Do?BYU’s policies are such that the university will not award a second undergraduate degree to students.
-For information on the Masters and Doctorate degrees offered at BYU, please visit the Graduate Studies Office, 105 FPH, or call them at (801) 422—4091.
-You can also find information on BYU’s advanced degrees by searching at http://www.byu.edu/gradstudies/.
+For information on the Masters and Doctorate degrees offered at BYU, you can find information on the Graduate Studies website.
+You can also connect with Graduate Studies by phone at (801) 422-4091 or email (email@example.com).

 If a student has already completed a Bachelor’s degree but still requires prerequisite work for advanced programs, he/she may enroll at BYU as a Post-Baccalaureate student.
-For information on how to apply as a post-baccalaureate student, please visit the University Admissions Office, D-155 ASB, or call them at (801) 422—2507.
+For information on how to apply as a post-baccalaureate student, please go online here or reach out to Enrollment Services, D-155 ASB, or call them at (801) 422-2507.